 We go across the aisle and around the world to convene leaders from diverse sectors and industries because we believe the most powerful ideas come to life when nontraditional allies join forces to find common solutions.

 The Milken Institute’s second Asia Summit will be an exclusive, invitation-only event that will gather 300 high-profile executives, influential investors, heads of sovereign wealth funds and philanthropists from around the world.
 The program will address the most pressing global and regional challenges, feature in-depth discussions on China, India, Indonesia and Japan, and address such critical issues as geopolitical risks, financial regulation, social inequality, the growth of medical discoveries, and the role of philanthropy in Asia.

 What's ahead for Europe and the global economy?
-Find out what many of the world's most prominent opinion makers, executives, investors and philanthropists had to say at our London Summit.
-One of the Milken Institute's signature events, the Summit illuminated the forces shaping the times we live in – and the future.
+Find out what many of the world's most prominent opinion makers, executives, investors and philanthropists have to say at our London Summit.
+One of the Milken Institute's signature events, the Summit illuminates the forces shaping the times we live in – and the future.